 “A lot of people assume it’s included in their insurance, but some plans exclude hearing,” says Cait Tutt, who works in the front office.
 “Some people don’t realize diagnostic testing is subject to a policy’s deductible.”

 In some cases, your insurance may require you to have a referral, a prescription, or an order from your primary care doctor.

 If you’re unsure if your insurance will cover a hearing evaluation, we are willing to check for you.
 Just call our office and give us the information for your insurance coverage, and we will be on our way to providing you with great hearing care.

-The screening is great for alerting the patient if there seems to be some hearing loss, but unlike an evaluation, it cannot tell us what kind of hearing loss you may be experiencing.
+The consultation is great for alerting the patient if there seems to be some hearing loss, but unlike an evaluation, it cannot tell us what kind of hearing loss you may be experiencing.

 “If you’re having a lot of complications with your hearing, I recommend a hearing evaluation,” Dr. Panetta says.
 Tweet This

-A hearing screening, on the other hand, only looks at air conduction testing, which tests at what level patients can hear sounds at different frequencies.
+A hearing consultation, on the other hand, only looks at air conduction testing, which tests at what level patients can hear sounds at different frequencies.